-H. pylori or Helicobacter Pylori Helicobacter pylori (most commonly referred to as “H. pylori”) is a medical condition diagnosed by our NYC gastroenterologists, that is isolated to the upper gastrointestinal tract.
-Helicobacter Pylori, also known as H. Pylori is a very common infection worldwide.
-In fact, it is the most common chronic stomach bacteria infection in humans.
-By some estimates, it may be present in up to one half of the world’s population.
-The estimated prevalence being up to 70% in developing countries and 30 – 40% in the United States and other developed countries.
+H. pylori or Helicobacter Pylori (most commonly referred to as “H. pylori”) is a medical condition isolated to the upper gastrointestinal tract and diagnosed by our gastroenterologists.
+It is the most common chronic stomach bacteria infection in humans.
+By some estimates, it may be present in up to one-half of the world’s population.
+The estimated prevalence is up to 70% in developing countries and 30 – 40% in the United States and other developed countries.

-In most individuals, the bacteria will be without symptoms and not lead to any long term health affects.
-The bacteria is found in the stomach and can sometimes cause pain in the upper abdomen, bloating and nausea in some patients.
+In most people, the bacteria will cause no symptoms and will have no long-term health effects.
+The bacteria is found in the stomach and can cause upper abdominal pain, bloating, and nausea in some patients.
 H.Pylori can lead to the formation of ulcers in the stomach or the duodenum (the first part of the small intestine) or even to stomach cancer in certain individuals.
-It is however uncommon to develop stomach cancer as a results of H.pylori infection but it is a concern being that so many people are infected with it worldwide.
-It is not known why some individuals have no symptoms while others can have many problems because of this chronic infection.
+Although stomach cancer is uncommon as a result of H.pylori infection, it is a concern given how many individuals are infected with it worldwide.
+Experts don’t know why some individuals have no symptoms while others can have many problems because of this chronic infection.

-★ ★ ★ ★ ★The entire staff were welcoming and made the visit quick and seamless.
-The office is clean and the staff even make a point in offering coffee or water while you wait.
+★ ★ ★ ★ ★The entire staff was welcoming and made the visit quick and seamless.
+The office is clean, and the staff even make a point in offering coffee or water while you wait.
 The doctor was very friendly and to the point.
 Highly recommend choosing this office.

 There are many tests to diagnose h. pylori.

-Noninvasive testing include:
+Noninvasive testing includes:

 - blood tests